 The current macro-economic environment remains challenging and volatile in the period under review.
-Growth in lending activities has slowed given the subdued business and economic outlook.
-We have maintained a conservative lending approach.
+Growth in the lending activities has slowed given the subdued business and economic outlook.
+However, we have maintained a conservative lending approach.
 Our lending appetite is based on a client-centric approach with a strong focus on client cash flows underpinned by tangible collateral.